 Many extensions of the Standard Model contain fields that do not carry any SM gauge charges.
-Such fields are said to belong to the "dark sector", and may include sterile neutrinos, additional gauge bosons, particles responsible for dark matter, etc. A brief review of the commonly used set of benchmark models for dark sectors and their interactions with the SM is contained in Section 11.1.
+Such fields are said to belong to the "dark sector", and may include sterile neutrinos, additional gauge bosons, and particles responsible for dark matter.
+A brief review of the commonly used set of benchmark models for dark sectors and their interactions with the SM is contained in Section 11.1.
 The common feature of dark-sector particle candidates is their feeble couplings to the SM, typically orders of magnitude smaller than the SM gauge interactions.
-High luminosity and clean environment of the ILC offer unique opportunities to search for such particles, while the precisely characterized initial state and beam polarization may be crucial to determine their nature in case of discovery.
+High luminosity and the clean environment of the ILC offer unique opportunities to search for such particles.
+It signals of such particles are found, the precisely characterized initial state and beam polarization may be crucial to determine their nature.